vorobeevich/dla-hse/hw2/report.md

 ![image](https://user-images.githubusercontent.com/61282340/200200514-1261562c-6daf-4623-9017-f7fa61a66379.png)

-The graph of the metric is very noisy: the compressed model simply cannot train well.
+The values of the metric are very noisy: the compressed model simply cannot train well.
 Therefore, I immediately moved on to the next experiment.

 3. **Final setup**